 That is the same thought process you should have had when starting your blog.

 How much traffic do I need to monetize my blog?

 So how much traffic should you have before monetizing your blog?
 Zero

-I will soon venture into the methods you should use to monetize your blog even with the meager three to five-person traffic you are getting from your blog.
+I will soon venture into the methods you should use to monetize your blog, even with the meagre three to five-person traffic you are getting from your blog.